 Anxiety is what we feel when we are worried, tense, nervous or afraid.
 It is a natural human response to stresses or potential threats and it will usually pass.

 If these feelings don’t go away, or they feel very strong and are difficult to cope with, then anxiety can become a mental health problem.
 If you are experiencing this then you may be diagnosed with an anxiety disorder.

 Anxiety is an umbrella term; there are a few different types of anxiety disorder, each with varying symptoms and defining characteristics, including social anxiety, which we have covered above.

 Sometimes, people with anxiety will also experience depression — roughly 50% of people with generalised anxiety disorder (GAD) have depression too.
 Mixed anxiety and depression is the most common mental disorder in Britain.

-If you think you have anxiety and you need help, there is plenty of support you can get and treatments that will reduce your symptoms, such as propranolol, which is available to buy from The Independent Pharmacy to treat short-term situational anxiety.
+If you think you have anxiety and you need help, there is plenty of support you can get and treatments that will reduce your symptoms.